maxwangvmt/demoIstio/README.md

 ```

 #### Step 4 Deploy Image application and its client

 The [image application](https://github.com/songbinliu/inceptionServer) is Tensorflow-based image category service.
 The [client](https://github.com/songbinliu/webclient) is a multi-threaded golang http client: each request to a specific url will trigger an image prediction action.

+**Note**: The Response time of image service may go up to 4 seconds if the image pod is running too long(more than 2 days).
+Reset the image pod by deleting the image Pod before the demo.

 To deploy the application and the client:
 ```bash